alanshortis/short.is/src/posts/icons-with-svg-sprites.md

 }
 ```

 This is a basic introduction to get started with SVG Sprites as an icon system.
-There is plenty of space for refinement around how the sprite is included in your site and how the icons are styled, both of which will vary depending on your stack, design, audience and intent.
+There is plenty of space for refinement around how the sprite is included in your site and how the icons are styled, both of which will vary depending on your stack, design, and intent.